lakoya-rp/Awesome-Onset/README.md

 - [Sandbox Editor](https://github.com/dig/onset-sandbox-editor) - A tool made by [Dig](https://github.com/dig) to create Sandbox (Map Editor, World Saving, Camera, Spawn, etc.)

 ### Tools
-- [Dialog UI](https://github.com/OnfireNetwork/dialogui) - A tool that helps to simplify the creation of UI
-- [Kuz UI](https://github.com/Kuzkay/OkayyNetwork/tree/master/kuz_UI) - A tool that helps to simplify the creation of UI
-- [Kuz Notification](https://github.com/Kuzkay/OkayyNetwork/tree/master/kuz_Notifications) - A tool for sending notifications
 - [Package Manager](https://forum.playonset.com/forum/onset/scripting/releases/1009-package-manager) - Are you tired of restarting the server at every modification of your script ?
 This tool is made for you.
 - [Server Signature Stats](https://github.com/BlueMountainsIO/OnsetServerSignature) - PHP script that queries an Onset server, and show the data on a generated PNG.
 - [Onset Animation](https://github.com/REDRUM112/OnSet-Animations) - Onset has a lot of animations.
 Use them with this script.